 While corporate profits were soar- ing estimated value of food and fuel ing to unprecedented heights the produced and consumed on the farm.
-American farmer's income for the year 1926-27 fell below the unsatis- The gross farm income of the counhis family, the responsibility of management and a return on his investment.
+American farmer's income for the year 1926-27 fell below the unsatis-"Contrary to the opinion of some of my comrades, I dieve that it is very probable that the Bolshevik die The gross farm income of the counhis family, the responsibility of management and a return on his investment.
 Only about half of this \$5,409,000,000. \$853 was in cash, the remainder be- Two-thirds to Parasites.